ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 Can therapy help with ADHD even if I'm already taking medication?

 Yes!
 Research consistently shows that the most effective ADHD treatment combines medication (when appropriate) with therapy.
-Medication can help regulate attention and impulse control, but it doesn't address the shame, executive dysfunction strategies, relational patterns, or emotional dysregulation that therapy targets.
+Medication can help regulate attention and impulse control, but it doesn't address the shame, executive dysfunction strategies, relational patterns, or emotional dysregulation that therapy is most helpful for.
 Many clients find therapy opens up a layer of healing that medication alone couldn't reach.

 Do you offer ADHD therapy for teenagers in Los Angeles?